sciZer0/7/v/README.md

 * when each Validator is added in the list by users (Voters) through democratic voting (Competitive Quadratic Voting), and

-* when <b>each Validator in the list doesn't need to have any money and put it as the stake</b>, and
+* when each Validator in the list doesn't need to have any money and put it as the stake, and

-* when each Validator in the list is receiving the highly generous incentives (say, <b>$5 million annually</b>) for working properly, and
+* when each Validator in the list is receiving the highly generous incentives (say, $5 million annually) for working properly, and

 * when each Validator is competing with others very hard for being in the list in order to be receiving the highly generous incentives, and